streamrepoorg/mergeAI-repo-87e90eae-721f-4006-8ba7-f43564d71ae8/README.md

 ---

-## 5. OAuth2 Success Endpoint
+## 5. OAuth2 with Github Endpoint
 ### Overview
-The OAuth2 Success API is a GET endpoint that handles successful OAuth2 authentication, generating a JWT token and redirecting the user to the frontend with the token.
+The OAuth2 Github API is a GET endpoint that handles successful OAuth2 authentication, generating a JWT token and redirecting the user to the frontend with the token.

 ### Endpoint
 ```
-GET /api/auth/oauth2/success
+GET /api/auth/oauth2/github
 ```

 ### Purpose